emreodabas/kubectl-plugins/README.md

 </details>

 # kubectl it
- `kubectl it` is an interactive selection for exec,edit,delete or log.
+ `kubectl it` execute exec, edit, delete and log commands with interactive selection.

  `fzf` is required for this plugin.